Adolf Eichmann was one of the most pivotal actors in the deportation of European Jewry during the Holocaust.

-In August 1933, Eichmann joined the "Austrian Legion," an association organized in Bavaria for unemployed Nazi Party members from Austria; here Eichmann engaged in a few months' military training.
-In 1934, with the rank of SS-Scharführer (Sergeant) Eichmann joined the Security Service Main Office (Sicherheitsdienst (SD)-Hauptamt) and still worked for this organization when it became part of the RSHA in 1939.
+In August 1933, Eichmann joined the "Austrian Legion," an association organized in Bavaria for unemployed Nazi Party members from Austria.
+There, he engaged in a few months' military training.
+In 1934, with the rank of SS-Scharführer (Sergeant) Eichmann joined the Security Service Main Office (Sicherheitsdienst (SD)-Hauptamt).
+He still worked for this organization when it became part of the RSHA in 1939.
 In the mid-1930s, Eichmann worked for SD office II-112, which had among its objectives the surveillance of Jewish organizations.
-Assigned to a section dealing with Zionist activities, Eichmann negotiated with Zionist functionaries and made an inspection tour of Palestine in 1937; his efforts to promote a "Zionist emigration of Jews from Germany by all [available] means" served him well in preparing him for his future activities.
+Assigned to a section dealing with Zionist activities, Eichmann negotiated with Zionist functionaries and made an inspection tour of Palestine in 1937.
+His efforts to promote a "Zionist emigration of Jews from Germany by all [available] means" would serve him well in preparing him for his future activities.

-After the Anschluss in March 1938, during which he personally led a raid on the Jewish Cultural Community offices, Eichmann worked to organize a Central Office for Jewish Emigration (Zentralstelle für jüdische Auswanderung) in Vienna, which opened officially on August 20, 1938.
+During the Anschluss in March 1938, Eichmann personally led a raid on the Jewish Cultural Community offices.
+He then worked to organize a Central Office for Jewish Emigration (Zentralstelle für jüdische Auswanderung) in Vienna, which opened officially on August 20, 1938.
 According to internal estimates, the Central Office "facilitated" the emigration of 110,000 Austrian Jews between August 1938 and June 1939.
-The Central Office was so successful in its forced emigration efforts that it created a templat --often called the "Vienna Model"--for a Reich-wide Reich Central Office for Jewish Emigration (Reichzentrale für jüdische Auswanderung).
+The Central Office was so successful in its forced emigration efforts that it created a template—often called the "Vienna Model"—or a Reich-wide Reich Central Office for Jewish Emigration (Reichzentrale für jüdische Auswanderung).

 At war's end, Eichmann found himself in US custody, but escaped in 1946.
 In the end, he succeeded, with the help of Catholic Church officials, in fleeing to Argentina.
 There he lived under a number of aliases, most famously Ricardo Klement.
 In 1960, agents of the Israeli Security Service (Mossad) abducted Eichmann and brought him to Israel to stand trial.
 The proceedings before a district court in Jerusalem drew international attention, and historians roundly credit coverage of the trial (famously in Hannah Arendt's Eichmann in Jerusalem) with awakening public interest in the Holocaust.